Coming in 2019-2020:

 It's 1982.
 Rodney Pepper, a socially inept college drop-out, is thoroughly dissatisfied that his knowledge of life has been derived from television and misinterpretations of 20th-century literature.
 Fixated on the belief that suffering will lead to Wisdom, he decides that New Orleans is the perfect destination to immerse himself in despair and abject misery.
 Barely off the bus, Rodney is accosted by a man claiming to be his long-lost Uncle who thrusts upon him an unexpected and unwelcome pirate legacy.
 As he looks for work and moves between dilapidated downtown rooming houses, he is preyed upon by underworld agents and bears witness to archaic tortures.
 Mayhem and skullduggery, both imagined and real, follow him at every turn.
 Can he decipher a dead man's code and locate what lies hidden before he himself is buried?

-ORPHAN PAPER is searching for writers that keep a spare cigarette behind one ear and used gum under their seat.
-That’s not a requirement but desirable.
-So here’s your cover, your pseudonym and your title.
-Now write the book.
+ORPHAN PAPER is searching for writers that keep their spare cigarette behind one ear and used gum under the seat.
+Not a requirement but desirable.

-Send something to email@example.com Yeah, that’s right.
+Send something to email@example.com That’s right.
 It’s the big time.